Scalar field fluctuations in Schwarzschild-de Sitter space-time

 It is well-known that a black hole evaporates into Hawking radiation which leads to a mass loss of the black hole and to its eventual disappearance~\cite{hawking75}.
 For a Schwarzschild black hole with mass $M$, the evaporation time is given by

+In general the evaporation time scale of a SdS black hole is different from a Schwarzschild one.
+However, for small SdS black holes with the black hole temperature much higher than the de Sitter temperature, the evaporation time scale should be of the same order as the Schwarzschild case.
 Therefore, our present consideration requires the condition that the evaporation time scale of the black hole is longer than the time scale of inflation, i.e., $H t_{\rm ev}>1$.
 This gives the lower bound on the mass of the black hole for a given inflation scale:

 In the next section, we will review the scalar quantum fluctuations in the de Sitter metric.
 Then, we will introduce a perturbation method to expand the planar metric in powers of the black hole mass $M$ to find an approximate solution of the scalar equation.
 Section~\ref{numerical} contains the numerical results of the first-order solutions.
 Section~\ref{conclusion} is our conclusion.